About

 Before I became addicted to writing fiction, I trained as a veterinary surgeon at Cambridge University Veterinary School – six very happy years of my life.
 I went on to work in practice, but eventually worsening arthritis forced me into an early retirement.

 A succession of different jobs ensued, gradually making more and more allowances for my decreasing mobility.
-These days, I care for my father who is a very young-looking ninety-three years old and suffers from dementia.
-He’s often the source of my inspiration.
+For many years, I cared for my father, a dementia sufferer, who was very often the source of my inspiration.

 In fact, the news of Dad’s diagnosis, in March 2014, was the trigger to my writing career.
 Before then, I’d written nothing since my school days, but that spring I sat down at the kitchen table with my husband’s iPad and began typing.
 Over the next six weeks, I wrote the first draft of a 130,000-word fantasy novel, The Blacksmith’s Apprentice, which I’ve never really sought publication for yet (one day).
 It was like turning on a tap.
 No, a pressure hose.
 I’ve been typing away ever since, arthritic fingers complaining loudly.